 Cybersecurity is a growing issue in today’s increasingly digital world.
 Despite how widespread it is, though, you may not know much about it, which can be risky.
-To understand cybersecurity more fully, it helps to know things like the classification of cybercrimes.
+To understand cybersecurity more fully, it helps to know things like the classifications of cybercrimes.

 The government takes cybercrime as seriously as any other crime, assigning a massive $18 billion budget to fight it.
 Part of the fight against cybercrime is classifying it, so you can know how to address it.
 When you understand the different kinds of cybercrime, you can know what to look out for.